RobertNorthard/robertnorthard.github.io/_posts/2019-07-13-lets-talk-about-buildpacks.markdown

 Defining these components for every service source control is tiersome, difficult to update, govern centrally and does not scale when templates need to be changed.
 You could argue if you defined this centrally your services are not decoupled from one another, but in order to scale you need shared assets and templates.

 How could you achieve this?
-Well, buildpacks (not new, been around a while e.g. Heroku, CloudFoundry).
+Well, buildpacks (not new, been around a while e.g. Heroku, CloudFoundry, Gitlab CI).
 Buildpacks groups these common components together to enable an application to be deployed and run.
 Buildpacks are defined for various technologies (Java, JavaScript, Go).

 But who owns these buildpacks?
 Well, you might have a central SRE / CRE team responsible for running applications and defining central buildpacks.
 But you’re abstracting the mechanics away from the developers, yes it is a trade off but nothing stops them developing the build packs they just need to be centrally catalogued and governed centrally.